-If you are advertising digitally or through print media then the following acronym can be useful.
+If you are advertising digitally or through print media then the following CONVERTS acronym can be useful as you look to improve your marketing.

 Many companies end up with website pages that fail to convert, adwords campaigns that cost significantly more than they should, and print campaigns that are effectively useless.